-1. Make sure your conditional formatting formula uses absolute and relative cell addresses where needed.
+1. Use absolute & relative cell addresses correctly.
 It's very difficult to deduce a general rule that will work in 100 per cent of cases.
-But most often you would use an absolute column (with $) and relative row (without $) in cell references.
-Please keep in mind that the formulas =A1=1 and =A$1=1 will produce different results.
-If you are not sure which one is correct in your case, you can try both : )
+But most often you would use an absolute column (with $) and relative row (without $) in your cell references, e.g. =$A1>1.

-4. Double-check the rule in the Conditional Formatting Rules Manager.
+4. Check the rule you created.
+Double-check the rule in the Conditional Formatting Rules Manager.
 Sometimes, for no reason at all, Microsoft Excel distorts the rule you have just created.
 So, if the rule is not working, go to Conditional Formatting > Manage Rules and check both the formula and the range it applies to.
 If you have copied the formula from the web or some other external source, make sure the straight quotes are used.

-5. If you copy Excel conditional formatting using Format Painter, don't forget to adjust all cell references in the formula.
+5. Adjust cell references when copying the rule.
+If you copy Excel conditional formatting using Format Painter, don't forget to adjust all cell references in the formula.

-6. If you use a complex Excel formula that includes several different functions, split it into simple elements and verify each function individually.
+6. Split complex formulas into simple elements.
+If you use a complex Excel formula that includes several different functions, split it into simple elements and verify each function individually.

 And finally, if you've tried all the steps but your conditional formatting rule is still not working correctly, drop me a line in comments and we will try to fathom it out together : )